lgjlife/Java-Study/spring.md

 You can also observe the results of a HystrixCommand as an Observable by using one of the following methods:

-observe() — returns a “hot” Observable that executes the command immediately, though because the Observable is filtered through a ReplaySubject you are not in danger of losing any items that it emits before you have a chance to subscribe toObservable() — returns a “cold” Observable that won’t execute the command and begin emitting its results until you subscribe to the Observable
+observe() — returns a “hot" Observable that executes the command immediately, though because the Observable is filtered through a ReplaySubject you are not in danger of losing any items that it emits before you have a chance to subscribe toObservable() — returns a “cold" Observable that won’t execute the command and begin emitting its results until you subscribe to the Observable
 Observable<String> ho = new CommandHelloWorld("World").observe();
 // or Observable<String> co = new CommandHelloWorld("World").toObservable();
 You then retrieve the value of the command by subscribing to the Observable: